 Utah has one state-owned teaching hospital that received DSH funds during the year.
-The hospital utilized internal hospital billing records for Medicaid in-state and out-of-state claims as well as the uninsured.
+The hospital utilized internal hospital billing records for Medicaid in-state and out-of-state claims, as well as the uninsured.
 Hospital records were used to report Medicaid claims in order to calculate the cost of charges on a basis consistent with the manner in which cost-to-charge ratios were developed in the MCR.
 In addition, Medicaid eligible patient services where Medicaid did not receive the claim or have any cost sharing (including prisoners who received inpatient services at the hospital and were determined to be eligible for Medicaid under the State's program) were reported by the hospital for inclusion in the DSH uncompensated care costs.

-We obtained and reviewed the hospital's DSH survey for the Medicaid State Plan rate year ended September 30, 2012, which reported uncompensated care costs for the period.
+We obtained and reviewed the hospital's DSH survey for the Medicaid State Plan rate year ended September 30, 2015, which reported uncompensated care costs for the period.
 We traced charge and payment information in the survey to detail data files maintained by the hospital that supported charges for Medicaid in-state, Medicaid out-of-state, and uninsured patients.
 We examined a selection of claims from detail charge data for each of the three categories of patients.
 We verified days and charge information by examining billing and other hospital accounting records.
 We verified Medicaid eligibility for Medicaid patients and reconciled Medicaid claims to the State's MMIS for consistency with the State data.
-For uninsured patients, we examined the claims' financial class and reviewed other billing records searching for evidence of third-party insurance to verify the "uninsured" status of the claim on a servicespecific basis.
+For uninsured patients, we examined the claims' financial class and reviewed other billing records searching for evidence of third-party insurance to verify the "uninsured" status of the claim on a service-specific basis.

-We traced per diems and cost-to-charge ratios (used in the survey to quantify cost) to the applicable MCR.
+We traced per diems and cost-to-charge ratios (CCRs), used in the survey to quantify cost, to the applicable MCR and verified the accuracy of the calculation of the composite per diems and CCRs applicable for the Medicaid State Plan year ending September 30, 2015.
 Organ acquisition costs were verified using hospital records and other cost data from the MCR.
 Indirect medical education (IME) and direct graduate medical education (DGME) costs were traced to an analysis prepared by the hospital and source MCR.
-We also traced all supplemental IME, DGME, and upper payment limit (UPL) payments to supporting documentation retained by the State.